-lcon Tool Name Description While holding the mouse button or pen down, press and hold the Ctrl (Windows) or # (macOS) and move the mouse or pen to define the line's curve.
-Once the line's curve looks right, release the mouse button or pen.
+Icon Tool Name Description 2.
+While holding the mouse button or pen down, press and hold the Ctrl (Windows) or (macOS) and move the mouse or pen to define the line's curve.
+3. Once the line's curve looks right, release the mouse button or pen.
 Curve Line Mode This mode allows you to draws a simple curved (quadratic Bezier) line in two clicks: 1.
 Draw the line by clicking and dragging from the start point to the end point of the line.
-2. Move the mouse or pen to define the curve of the line and click.
-S Curve Line Mode Draws an S-shaped (cubic Bezier) line.
+2. Move the mouse or pen to define the curve of the line and click. ~ S Curve Line Mode Draws an S-shaped (cubic Bezier) line.
 This mode allows you to draw lines with finely tuned or even S-shaped curves with three clicks: 1.
 Draw the line by clicking and dragging from the start point to the end point of the line.
-2. Move the mouse or pen to define the Bezier position of the beginning of the line and click.